 The eighth installment of the Forza Motorsport franchise is a highly anticipated release that’s riding high on the back of Horizon 5‘s excellent reception.
 This is everything we know about the upcoming racing title so far, including the latest leaks and rumors.

 As regular players of the popular racing game will know already, the franchise splits its new titles into two different types, with the Motorsport collection focusing on track races and Horizon offering a much more ‘sandbox’ open-world experience.

-While Playground Games develop the Horizon games, Turn 10 Studios lead the charge on the Motorsport front.
+While Playground Games develops the Horizon games, Turn 10 Studios lead the charge on the Motorsport front.
 Branded as a reboot of sorts, the game is not titled ‘Forza Motorsport 8’ as many expected and marks the debut of the track-based side of the franchise on Xbox Series X and Xbox Series S.

 - Does Forza Motorsport have a release date?

 - Which platforms will Forza Motorsport be on?

 There is no concrete release date yet for the game.
 Initially, the studio confirmed that Forza Motorsport would launch in Spring 2023.